-- Review emerging patterns from case studies to develop a strategy. - Measure effectiveness of initiatives by updating case studies. - Create a long-term strategy/work plan (three to five years). - Form an encounter work group comprised of at least management, claims and encounter staff. - Have detailed processes to ensure vendors are conforming to the same standards as the MCO for encounter submissions and corrections. - Develop a "sign off" process for data users to confirm data accuracy.

-- Offer a suggestion box to share ideas throughout the organization. - Assess new strategies on a pilot basis to understand reporting and financial ramifications and impacts for encounters. - Create a work group to prepare for system changes and track progress using a work plan to ensure post-implementation processes do not negatively impact data and issues are resolved timely. - Create a three-pronged approach comparing claims, encounters, and financial data to ensure all encounters are submitted and accepted by DHS.
+- Review emerging patterns from case studies to develop a strategy. - Measure effectiveness of initiatives by updating case studies. - Create a long-term strategy/work plan (three to five years). - · Form an encounter work group comprised of management, claims and encounter staff. - Have detailed processes to ensure vendors are conforming to the same standards as the MCO. - Develop a "sign off" process for data users to confirm data accuracy. - Offer a suggestion box to share ideas throughout the organization. - Assess new strategies on a pilot basis to understand reporting and financial ramifications. - Create a work group to prepare for system changes and track progress using a work plan.

-APPENDIX F
+Appendix F